ProgrammingSam/quotation-generator/README.md

 rake -T
-rake clean            # Remove any temporary products rake clobber          # Remove any generated file rake invoice[client]  # Generate 'invoice' for a client
+rake clean            # Remove any temporary products rake clobber          # Remove any generated file rake invoice[client]  # Generate an 'invoice' for a client
 ```

 **Note :** for zsh users, use `rake invoice\[client\]` synthax.